 P128L28 the little-endianness of 802.11 disagrees with ‘first bit is 1’

+Editor[M] Editor [M] A technical submission that rewrites the section and clarifies the raised issue has been accepted by the task group.
+Resulting changes will be incorporated in the draft in the next revision of the draft..

 P128L38,48 extra editing instruction, P119L51 pertains

+Editor[A]

 P129L52 extraneous ‘e’ withe

+Editor[A]

 P130L34 extra editing instruction, P119L51 pertains

+Editor[A]

 P131L15 extraneous period STA-MAC ).

+Editor[A]

 P132L3 extraneous colon following:

+Editor[J]

 P132L40 extra editing instruction, P119L51 pertains

+Editor[A]

 P132L49 missing space 14][or

+Editor[A]

 P134L56 replace start with ‘Next the AP constructs’ Then, the AP shall construct

+Editor[M] change to‘Next, the AP constructs’

 The following findings cover Clauses 2.9-2.75 (in reverse order), from Edward Au.
 There might be overlap with the findings reported above.

 Clause 2.17: Abbreviations

 [Ed 001] Page 3, Line 17: replace “EAP re-authentication protocol (EAP-RP)” with “Extensible Authentication Protocol re-authentication protocol (EAP-RP)”.

+Editor[M] replace “EAP re-authentication protocol (EAP-RP)” with “ Extensible Authentication Protocol (EAP) re-authentication protocol (EAP-RP)”

 [Ed 002] Page 3, Line 56: replace “FILS association” with “fast initial link setup (FILS) association”.

+Editor[A]

 [Ed 003] Page 3, Line 58: replace “FILS authentication” with “fast initial link setup (FILS) authentication”.

+Editor[A]

 When an abbreviation has been defined, use it.
 (If you don’t the publication editor will probably replace most occurrences in the text of the full term with the abbreviation).

 [Ed 004] Page 8, Lines 8-9: replace “perfect forward security (PFS)” with PFS” as the term “PFS” is already defined in clause 3.

+Editor[J]: In styleman, “Within text, the acronym or abbreviation should follow the first use of the full term (the first time in the introduction, then the first time in the body of the document, and then the first time in any annexes in which the acronym appears).
+The abbreviation or acronym should be placed in parentheses when following the full term.”

 [Ed 005] Page 32, Lines 9-10: replace “Common Advertisement Group (CAG) number” with “CAG number” as the term “CAG” is already defined in clause 3.

+Editor[J]: In styleman, first use in document body.

 [Ed 006] Page 36, Line 50: replace “CAG Number_” with “CAG Number”.

-[Ed 007] Page 49, Line 41: replace “The Common Advertisement Group (CAG)” with “The CAG” as the term “CAG” is already defined in clause 3.
+Editor[A] [Ed 007] Page 49, Line 41: replace “The Common Advertisement Group (CAG)” with “The CAG” as the term “CAG” is already defined in clause 3.

+Editor[J] No change as this is the first time it is used within the main body of text.

 [Ed 008] Page 60, Line 43: replace “contains higher layer protocol (HLP) packets” with “contains HLP packets” as the term “HLP” is already defined in clause 3.

+Editor[J] No change as this is the first time it is used within the main body of text.

 [Ed 009] Page 76, Line 53: replace “A value of 1 for the CCFS-1 (channel center frequency segment 1) Presence Indicator subfield” with “A value of 1 for the CCFS-1 Presence Indicator subfield” as the term “CCFS-1” is already defined in clause 3.

+Editor[J]: In styleman, first use in document body.

 [Ed 010] Page 104, Lines 61-62: replace “higher layer protocol (HLP) encapsulation” with “HLP encapsulation” as the term “HLP” is already defined in clause 3.

+Editor[J] No change as this is the first time it is used within the main body of text.